 Five channels lie differently.
 The brief is the artifact that forces them to settle their argument before it reaches your roadmap.

 Sentiment scores and bias correction thresholds are based on patterns observed across SaaS companies with 10,000–500,000 MAU.
-Calibrate against your own labeled data before production deployment.
+BERTopic hyperparameters (minclustersize, UMAP n_components) are starting points — calibrate against your own labeled data before production deployment.
+Channel base weights should be validated against a historical backtest before treating them as final.